 Strategic Self-Reliance and Security Concerns Shape Spending

 National security and cultural preservation are major drivers behind sovereign AI investments.
-Governments are determined to control their own data and intelligence, reducing reliance on foreign technology providers and mitigating risks from global tech rivalries.
+Governments are determined to control their data and intelligence, reducing reliance on foreign technology providers and mitigating risks from global tech rivalries.

 The push for sovereign clouds and AI infrastructure is creating a new paradigm in the tech sector, with Nvidia positioned at the intersection of innovation, security, and public policy.